-How often have you asked someone-or been asked yourself, "What is your organisation's safety strategy?"
+How often have you asked someone or been asked, "What is your organisation's safety strategy?"

-Consider what you are really asking for . . . a vision, a strategy, an execution/improvement plan?
-It is important to understand the role of each of these three elements in the successful achievement of superior safety performance.
-Typically the process begins with the development of the enterprise vision, which drives a multi-year strategy to achieve the desired future state and annual improvement plans coherent with the strategy.
-There must be clear linkages at all of these levels if an organisation is going to be successful.
+Consider what you are really asking for: a vision, a strategy, an execution/ improvement plan?
+It is important to understand the role that each of these three elements has in the successful achievement of superior safety performance.
+Typically, the process begins with the development of the enterprise vision, which drives a multiyear strategy to achieve the desired future state and annual improvement plans coherent with the strategy.
+There must be clear linkages at all these levels for an organisation is to be successful.

-Strategy is defined as a plan or a technique for achieving some end.
-In this case the "safety strategy" is defined as the plan for achieving the organisation's safety vision.

-A clear and coherent strategy helps leaders do a number of things, including:
+Strategy is defined as a plan or a technique for achieving a desired result.
+In this case, the safety strategy is defined as the plan for achieving the organisation's safety vision.
+A clear and coherent strategy helps:

-- > Help everyone see where the organisation is moving; - > Allow everyone to see and understand their role within the strategy; - > Allocate limited resources against the most impactful activities in support of the vision; - > Allow the organisation to maintain focus against the plan; - > Provide clear, measurable indicators of success, that are both activity-and outcome-based; and - > Provide a process for course correction over time as additional knowledge and results are available.
+- Provide a clear vision of where the organisation is moving - Identify and understand their role within the strategy - Allocate limited resources against the most impactful activities in support of the vision • Allow the organisation to maintain focus - Provide clear, measurable indicators of success, which are activityand outcome-based - Provide a process for course correction, as additional knowledge and results are available